 4. Draw Fibonacci retracement levels or add the MACD indicator

-5. Enter a selling position with a stop loss at or slightly above the neckline
+5. Enter a short position with a stop loss at or slightly above the neckline

-How to Trade Forex Using the Triple Top Pattern – Strategies and Examples
+How to Trade the Triple Top Candlestick Pattern?

 In essence, using a triple top pattern is straightforward and the rules are simple to follow.
 Whenever you find a chart pattern with three tops and a break below the neckline, a short sell trade should be made.